Bio

 Gunter-Seymour's first full length collection A Place So Deep Inside America It Can't Be Seen (Sheila-Na_Gig Editions 2020) was the winner of the 2020 Ohio Poet of the Year Award and long listed for the Jacar Press Julie Suk Award, , purchase HERE.
 Read reviews of the book from Southern Literary Review, Ohioana Quarterly and Cultural Weekly.

 Gunter-Seymour is a ninth generation Appalachian and editor of "I Thought I Heard A Cardinal Sing, Ohio's Appalachian Voices," funded by the Academy of American Poets and Andrew W. Mellon Foundation through a 2021 Academy of American Poets Laureate Fellowship grant.
-She also edits the Women of Appalachia Project™ anthology series, "Women Speak," volumes 1-8 and "Essentially Athens Ohio," an anthology focused on landmarks, tales and experiences of those living in or deeply connected to Athens county.
+She also edits the Women of Appalachia Project™ anthology series, "Women Speak," volumes 1-9 and "Essentially Athens Ohio," an anthology focused on landmarks, tales and experiences of those living in or deeply connected to Athens county.
 She holds a B.F.A. in graphic design and an M.A. in commercial photography and is a retired instructor in the E.W.
 Scripps School of Journalism at Ohio University.
 A poem she wrote in support of families living in poverty in Athens County, OH, went viral and has been seen by over 100,000 people, resulting in thousands of dollars donated to her local food pantry.
 She is the winner of the 2022 New Ohio Review/Moveable Writing Contest and the 2021 Lascaux Prize in Poetry.
-She is Poet Laureate of Ohio.
+She is Poet Laureate of Ohio and is currently serving her third term.

 Her work was selected by former US Poet Laureate Natasha Trethewey to be included in the PBS American Portrait crowdsourced poem, Remix: For My People.
-Her poetry has been featured in The NY Times, World Literature Today, Verse Daily, and appears in many fine publications.
+Her poetry has been featured in The New York Times, World Literature Today, Verse Daily, and appears in many fine publications.
 Her chapbook “Serving” is available from Crisis Chronicles Press.
-She is a Best of the Net and Pushcart Prize nominee.
-She taught a monthly workshop series and has worked with incarcerated men, women, teens, and women in recovery housing.
+She holds workshops for incarcerated men, women, teens, and women in recovery housing.

-She is the founder, curator and host of Spoken & Heard, a seasonal performance series featuring poets, writers and musicians from across the country, sponsored by Stuart's Opera House, Nelsonville, OH.
+She is the founder, curator and host of Spoken & Heard, a seasonal performance series featuring poets, writers and musicians from across the country, funded by the Ohio Arts Council and sponsored by The Dairy Barn Arts Center, Athens, OH.

 Her award winning photography has been published nationally in The Sun Magazine, World Literature Today, Light Journal, Looking at Appalachia, Storm Cellar Quarterly, Anthology of Appalachian Writers, Vine Leaves Journal and Appalachian Review.